-1. Check whether 1.1. the structure of the transaction is a true share sale (and that it is not combined with an asset sale) to ensure that the Transfer of Undertakings (Protection of Employment) Regulations 2006 (and therefore additional information and consultation requirements) are not triggered; 1.2. relevant staff councils or staff forums exist (often set up under an information and consultation agreement pursuant to the Information and Consultation of Employees Regulations 2004) which impose information and consultation obligations on a share deal (depending on the terms of the specific agreement); the terms of any relevant collective agreement include any information and consultation obligations in relation to the share deal (only applicable if the UK employer recognises a trade union); 1.4. a relevant European works council (EWC) exists if the target is located in a different EU Member State.
-2. Prepare the following in draft form: 2.1. appropriate information pursuant to any agreements with staff councils/staff forums or any relevant collective agreement (if applicable); 2.2. appropriate information for the EWC, if relevant.
-2.3.
+- 1.1. the structure of the transaction is a true share sale (and that it is not combined with an asset sale) to ensure that the Transfer of Undertakings (Protection of Employment) Regulations 2006 (and therefore additional information and consultation requirements) are not triggered; - 1.2. relevant staff councils or staff forums exist (often set up under an information and consultation agreement pursuant to the Information and Consultation of Employees Regulations 2004) which impose information and consultation obligations on a share deal (depending on the terms of the specific agreement); - 1.3. the terms of any relevant collective agreement include any information and consultation obligations in relation to the share deal (only applicable if the UK employer recognises a trade union); - 1.4. a relevant European works council (EWC) exists if the target is located in a different EU Member State.

+- 2.1. appropriate information pursuant to any agreements with staff councils/ staff forums or any relevant collective agreement (if applicable); - 2.2. appropriate information for the EWC, if relevant. - 2.3.
 There is no change in the identity of the employer on a share deal, and all current contractual rights and liabilities remain in place.
-The general principles of employment law apply to the transaction, but there are no additional 'share deal' employment law requirements.
-3. Inform / Notify 3.1.
-Although there is no general legal obligation to inform employees of a share deal, in practice employees are usually informed of the share deal.
-3.2.
+The general principles of employment law apply to the transaction, but there are no additional 'share deal' employment law requirements. - 3.1.
+Although there is no general legal obligation to inform employees of a share deal, in practice employees are usually informed of the share deal. - 3.2.
 There may be relevant agreements which contain information obligations.

-4. Consult 4.1.
-Although there is no general legal obligation to inform or consult employees on a share deal, in practice employees are usually informed of the share deal, and consulted in accordance with normal UK employment law principles on any changes or measures which may affect them.
-4.2.
+- 4.1.
+Although there is no general legal obligation to inform or consult employees on a share deal, in practice employees are usually informed of the share deal, and consulted in accordance with normal UK employment law principles on any changes or measures which may affect them. - 4.2.
 There may be relevant agreements containing consultation obligations.
-Special consultation provisions exist under UK law for collective redundancies.
-5. Implement 5.1.
+Special consultation provisions exist under UK law for collective redundancies. - 5.1.
 Comply appropriately with any relevant agreements containing information and/or consultation obligations.

-II.
-Obligations of the target 1.
-Check whether 1.1. the structure of the transaction is a true share sale (and that it is not combined with an asset sale) to ensure that the Transfer of Undertakings (Protection of Employment) Regulations 2006 (and therefore additional information and consultation requirements) are not triggered; (and therefore additional information and consultation requirements) (and therefore additional information and consultation requirements) are not triggered;1.2. relevant staff councils or staff forums exist (often set up under an information and consultation agreement pursuant to the Information and Consultation of Employees Regulations 2004) which impose information and consultation obligations on a share deal (depending (and therefore additional information and consultation requirements) are not triggered; 1.2. relevant staff councils or staff forums exist (often set up under an information and consultation agreement pursuant to the Information and Consultation of Employees Regulations 2004) which impose information and consultation obligations on a share deal (depending on the terms of the specific agreement); 1.3. the terms of any relevant collective agreement include any information and consultation obligations in relation to the share and all current contractual rights and liabilities remain in place.
-The general principles of employment law apply to the transaction, but there are no additional 'share deal' employment law requirements.
-2.4.
-Employees are usually unaffected by the mere fact of a share deal, as the change in ownership of shares does not change the employer.
-As a result, all their terms and conditions of employment remain the same.
-3. Inform / Notify 3.1.
-Although there is no general legal obligation to inform employees of a share deal, in practice employees are usually informed of the share deal.
-3.2.
-There may be relevant agreements which contain information obligations.
-4. Consult 4.1.
-Although there is no general legal obligation to inform or consult employees on a share deal, in practice employees are usually informed of the share deal, and consulted in accordance with normal UK employment law principles on any changes or measures which may affect them.
-4.2.
-There may be relevant agreements containing consultation obligations.
-Special consultation provisions exist under UK law for collective redundancies.
-5. Implement 5.1.
-Comply appropriately with any relevant agreements containing information and/or consultation obligations.
-B. Asset Deal I. Obligations of the seller 1.
-Check whether 1.1. the Transfer of Undertakings (Protection of Employment) Regulations 2006 (TUPE) apply to the transaction.
-TUPE usually applies to asset deals.
-It imposes additional obligations on employers, and gives extra protection to employees in addition to normal UK employment laws.
+- 1.1. the structure of the transaction is a true share sale (and that it is not combined with an asset sale) to ensure that the Transfer of Undertakings (Protection of Employment) Regulations 2006 (and therefore additional information and consultation requirements) are not triggered; - 1.2. relevant staff councils or staff forums exist (often set up under an information and consultation agreement pursuant to the Information and Consultation of Employees Regulations 2004) which impose information and consultation obligations on a share deal (depending on the terms of the specific agreement); - 1.3. the terms of any relevant collective agreement include any information and consultation obligations in relation to the share deal (only applicable if the UK employer recognises a trade union); - 1.4. a relevant European works council (EWC) exists if the purchaser is located in a different EU Member State.

-- 2.1. appropriate information pursuant to any agreements with staff councils/staff forums or any relevant collective agreement (if applicable); - 2.2. appropriate information for the EWC, if relevant.
+- 2.1. appropriate information pursuant to any agreements with staff councils/ staff forums or any relevant collective agreement (if applicable); - 2.2. appropriate information for the EWC, if relevant.